golopot/eslint-plugin-reactyyy/docs/rules/jsx-no-useless-fragment.md

 # Disallow unnecessary fragments (react/jsx-no-useless-fragment)

-A fragment is redundant if it contains only one child, or if it is the child of a html element.
+A fragment is redundant if it contains only one child, or if it is the child of a html element, and is not a [keyed fragment](https://reactjs.org/docs/fragments.html#keyed-fragments).

 **Fixable:** This rule is sometimes automatically fixable using the `--fix` flag on the command line.